2019 Jeep Grand Cherokee Trim Levels with Comparisons & Configurations.

 Although the Trailhawk and Limited trims are similarly equipped, it adds upgrades such as ventilated seats and a power tilting-and-telescoping steering wheel.
 Active noise cancellation helps keep the interior quiet.
 Exclusive leather and suede upholstery further separate the Trailhawk trim.

-Compare the Grand Cherokee Trailhawk vs Overland Trim Levels.
+Compare the Grand Cherokee Trailhawk vs Overland Trims.
 What is the difference?

 The Overland trim goes without most of the Trailhawk’s off-road hardware.
 While the Overland trim comes loaded with the many of the Trailhawk's same interior features, it does benefit from a nine-speaker sound system.
 A special set of wheels also come equipped on the Grand Cherokee Overland.